 | Extra Large | 300–400+ | Airports, national expressways, mega infrastructure | Very large-scale continuous production | Heavy-duty stationary asphalt plants |

 Asphalt batching plant capacity varies by plant type because different configurations are designed for different production modes, mobility requirements, and automation levels.
-In general, stationary asphalt plants provide higher production capacity for long-term continuous projects, while mobile asphalt plants offer lower to medium capacity with greater flexibility for temporary or remote construction sites. 👉 Understanding capacity by plant type helps in selecting the right asphalt batch plant based on project scale and production demand.
+In general, stationary asphalt plants provide higher production capacity for long-term continuous projects, while mobile asphalt plants offer lower to medium capacity with greater flexibility for temporary or remote construction sites. 👉 Understanding capacity by AIMIX asphalt plant type helps in selecting the right asphalt batch plant based on project scale and production demand.

 Stationary asphalt batching plants are designed for high-capacity continuous production systems, making them suitable for large-scale infrastructure projects requiring stable long-term output.